C-Chads/C-Chads/README.md

 Preservation, show of interest.
 I (The author of this document and the founder, DMHSW) fork projects I think are useful or interesting into the C-Chads organization, as a sign of respect and interest.

-I also fork projects of my own into the C-Chads organization which I think are useful or mature enough to be interesting.

-You may fork your own projects into the C-Chads organization which you think are mature and deserve to be shared.
+Fork your own projects into the group if you like!

 # What is the expectation for members?